 Don Pedi started playing the dulcimer in 1968.
 His love for old-time fiddle music, heard in rich doses in southern Appalachia, was the inspiration for his quest to reproduce that mountain fiddle sound on the dulcimer.
 He plays fiddle tunes up to speed, including all the notes, with a fiddle shuffle feel and the dynamics of the best fiddlers.
 He has won more than 30 first place trophies and awards, has appeared three times on TNN’s "Fire on the Mountain", and also on CBS’s "This Morning."
 He played the dulcimer for the scores of "The Journey of August King" and "Songcatcher."

 The award-winning duo, Atwater-Donnelly, performs a unique blend of traditional American and Celtic folk music and dance, along with original songs and poetry.
 The highly praised husband-wife duo blend gorgeous vocals with an astonishing array of instruments including the mountain dulcimer, old-time banjo, tin whistle, guitar, limberjack, mandolin, harmonica, feet and more.
 Based in Rhode Island, Aubrey Atwater and Elwood Donnelly have traveled extensively for 23 years in the United States, Ireland, England and Canada.
-They have produced six books, a film, and have 12 recordings that receive international airplay.

 The acoustic duo, John & Heidi Cerrigione, from Ellington, Conn., offer a simple brand of old-time acoustic music.
 Their instrumentation includes autoharp, hammered and mountain dulcimer, banjo, guitar and acoustic bass.
 Their tunes are drawn from many traditional sources, including fiddle and dance music of early America, the British Isles and Switzerland.
 Jigs, reels, hornpipes and waltzes all find a place in the lineup.